junxit/us-congress-bills-117/metadata.md

 - 2021-10-21 — Introduced in House
 - 2021-10-21 — Introduced in House
 - 2021-10-21 — Referred to the House Committee on Transportation and Infrastructure.
+- 2021-10-22 — Referred to the Subcommittee on Economic Development, Public Buildings, and Emergency Management.
+- 2021-10-27 — Committee Consideration and Mark-up Session Held.
+- 2021-10-27 — Ordered to be Reported by the Yeas and Nays: 60 - 2.
+- 2021-10-27 — Subcommittee on Economic Development, Public Buildings, and Emergency Management Discharged.
+- 2022-03-24 — Placed on the Union Calendar, Calendar No. 202.
+- 2022-03-24 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+117-275.
+- 2022-03-24 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+117-275.